plmercereau/chat-dbt/ROADMAP.md

     -   Editable SQL query after an error
     -   Editable prompt query after an error
 -   reset history
+-   persist the history so it can be reused later
 -   Use the npm package as a library
 -   Keep the modifications of the edited SQL query in the history
 -   Dark/light mode toggle